Anori logo

 Privacy practices

-Last updated: 11th of August 2023
+Last updated: 7th of June 2025

 This page explains which data is collected and transmitted by Anori to remote servers.
 In contrast to traditional privacy policies, this page explains everything as clearly and simply as possible and is made to be read by humans, not lawyers.